 Streaming Fluidity

-Gaps or pauses during response generation
+Gaps or pauses during generation

 Request Queue Growth